Coin Magic by Rick Holcome, Craig Petty, Quique Marduk, Roddy McGhie, John Kerry, and Michael Ammar

 Cons

-• Requires practice to master sleight of hand
+• Requires consistent practice to master sleight of hand and timing

-• Fast-paced teaching styles may require pausing and rewinding
+• Fast-paced teaching in some tutorials may require pausing and rewinding

 Effect